 5132.702 Policy.

-(a)(i) Except as authorized in FAR subparts 17.1 and 32.7 and in paragraphs (a)(ii) and (iii) in this section, before issuing a solicitation, the contracting officer must have a written statement or equivalent indicating that sufficient funds are available.
+(a)(i) Except as authorized in FAR subparts 17.1 and 32.7 and in paragraphs (a)(ii) and (iii) in this section, before issuing a solicitation, the Contracting officer must have a written statement or equivalent indicating that sufficient funds are available.

 (ii) Contracting officers may issue solicitations for high priority requirements and Research, Development, Test and Evaluation incrementally funded contracts before ensuring availability of funds when there is a high probability that the requiring activity will not cancel the requirement.
-For foreign military sales cases, contracting officers may issue solicitations after the acceptance of a foreign military sales case, but before assurance of funds availability when the United States Army Security Assistance Command determines in writing that the offer appears certain to be accepted.
+For foreign military sales cases, Contracting officers may issue solicitations after the acceptance of a foreign military sales case, but before assurance of funds availability when the United States Army Security Assistance Command determines in writing that the offer appears certain to be accepted.

-(A) The contracting officer shall not issue a solicitation under the circumstances in (a)(ii) unless the comptroller has signed the following statement on the purchase request:
+(A) The Contracting officer shall not issue a solicitation under the circumstances in (a)(ii) unless the comptroller has signed the following statement on the purchase request:

 “This requirement is included or provided for in the financial plan for fiscal year ______.
-The accounting classification will be .
+The accounting classification will be ___________.
 This statement is not a commitment of funds.”

-(B) The contracting officer shall include the following statement in all solicitations issued pursuant to this authority when the clause at FAR 52.232-18, Availability of Funds, is not used:
+(B) The Contracting officer shall include the following statement in all solicitations issued pursuant to this authority when the clause at FAR 52.232-18, Availability of Funds, is not used:

 “Funds are not presently available for this acquisition.
 No contract award will be made until appropriated funds are made available.”